eatunw/eatunw/README.md

 <h1>Hi, I'm Emmanuel! </h1>

-I'm a Data Analyst Proficient in Excel, Tableau, Power BI, SQL, Dune and AI I'm also a WEB3 and AI enthusiast
+I'm a Data Analyst Proficient in Excel, Tableau, Power BI, SQL, Dune and AI, I'm also a WEB3 and AI enthusiast and
-I’m currently learning Python for Data science, ML and WEB development I’m looking to collaborate on any data or web3 projects you have
+I’m currently learning Python for Data science, ML and WEB development

+I’m looking to collaborate on any data or web3 projects you have

 <h2>👨‍💻 Data Analytics Projects:</h2>